LiuYuancheng/PLC_and_RTU_Simulator/OPCUA_PLC_Simulator/Readme.md

     )
 ```

-For multiple rungs ladder, put the high priority rung run in the end and low priority rung and the beginning, so the high priority rung execution result will overwrite the low priority one.
+For multiple rungs ladder, put the high priority rung run in the end and low priority rung at the beginning, so the high priority rung execution result will overwrite the low priority one.

-**Manual Mode – Source Variable Handling**
+**5.1.3 Manual Mode – Source Variable Handling**

 Configure the PLC ladder logic Inputs manual mode data flow with the below code example: